We want to help you choose the best braid to spool your reels with and give you some tips here on how to use it.

 See below for the five brands of braid that we have reviewed here.

-Our runner up, and for many people the best braided fishing line available was Power Pro.
-It’s a big name in US made braided lines and this four strand braid is thinner than competing eight-strand lines but retains reasonable smoothness.
-It’s a little more expensive than J-Braid, but also a great choice.
+Our runner-up, and for many people, the best braided fishing line available, is Power Pro.
+It’s a big name in US-made braided lines, and this four-strand braid is thinner than competing eight-strand lines but retains reasonable smoothness.
+It’s a little more expensive than J-Braid, but it’s also a great choice.

 Spiderwire Stealth Superline | 8 | Moss green, hi-vis yellow | Dyneema | 0.008” | Color Lock technology to prevent fading | 6.2c |

-So why choose braided line at all?
-There are lots of reasons to use braid (and a few reasons not to) and we’ve summarised them in this table.
+So why choose a braided line at all?
+There are lots of reasons to use braid (and a few reasons not to), and we’ve summarised them in this table.

 Thinner diameter than mono/fluoro | Tangles more easily, particularly ultra light braid.
 And the tangles are harder to rectify |